Manx Northern Railway: Stock

-Three of the unusual six-wheeled coaches survive on the island with one accompanying Thornhill in private ownership and two on the railway: one without its running gear and another in private ownership having spent 1976–1998 in the Port Erin Railway Museum.
-The unique Foxdale Coach survives in regular traffic on the south line, and a goods van (Gr.
-12) was rebuilt in 1997 and remains in use on the line.
+Several of the unusual six-wheeled carriages survive with one accompanying M.N.Ry.
+No.3 Thornhill in private ownership and two on the railway: one without its running gear and another in private ownership having spent 1976–1998 in the Isle of Man Railway Museum at Port Erin Station which is now off-island.
+Two further examples of six-wheeled stock survive off-island in a private collection, and the sole two bogie carriages built in 1899 by Hurst-Nelson also remain in existence.
+The unique Foxdale Coach survives in regular traffic on the south line having been restored in 1979, 2012 and 2023, and a goods Van Gr.
+12 which was rebuilt in 1997 and remains on the line, withdrawn in 2023 when it was replaced by restored Van G.1.
 As part of the annual transport festival a genuine Manx Northern Train has operated in recent times.
-Many smaller items survive in use on the railway today, such as signal levers and various point levers inherited in 1905 and transferred around the system.